crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 #### Other services

-Almost all service types supported on Linux should also be supported on Windows, as long as CrowdSec does not expect logs in the syslog format (this means that MySQL or Apache will work, but not SSH).
+Almost all service types supported on Linux should also be supported on Windows, as long as the `Security Engine` does not expect logs in the syslog format.

 ## Windows Firewall Remediation Component Installation